alexs2112/University-Notes/2023-Winter/GLGY307/14 - Amphibian Evolution.md

 ### Temnospondyls
  - Considered the ancestors of the modern amphibians (Lisamphibia)
+	 - Stayed as amphibians, did not continue to evolve
  - Most diverse group in the Carboniferous, consisting of approx 40 families and 160 genera
 	 - Eryops: Capable of land locomotion, spent most time in the water.
 Size of a crocodile, similar in habitat.
 Rather large with muscle, already started to gain a lot of weight.
 Evolved quite fast
 		 - Top predator of the lower Carboniferous in continental conditions